ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 _Future enhancements:_

 An Angular router integration will be implemented for the same domain internal `links` in the viewer.
 This integration will help avoid loading a whole page when the linked page is also part of the same application.
-Instead of a full page reload, the Angular router integration is expected to enable rendering of components only on the activated route relative to existing route, making the user experience smoother while keeping the background work on lower side.
+Instead of a full page reload, the Angular router integration is expected to enable the rendering of components only on the activated route relative to the existing route, making the user experience smoother while keeping the background work on the lower side.

 ### Blazor integration